zkxs/simple-crosshair-overlay/README.md

 ## Features

-- Performant: the overlay is only redrawn if you adjust the crosshair scale
+- Performant: the overlay is only redrawn when you change the crosshair
 - Saves crosshair settings when you exit the application
 - Managed via a tray icon and hotkeys
+- Comes with a simple default crosshair that can be scaled to your preference
+- Can use custom PNG images as crosshairs.
+Alpha is not only supported: it's mandatory.
+Because why would you want an opaque rectangle as your crosshair?
 - Works on any application that's *not* fullscreen exclusive.
 You **must** use windowed or borderless-windowed mode on your game.
 This was an intentional design choice, as rendering into a fullscreen-exclusive game is *not* anticheat-compatible.
 - Supports both even and odd sized crosshairs.
 This is noteworthy, as some games center your gun on a single pixel, while others center it on the intersection *between* four pixels.
-- Changing crosshair scale preserves the center position.

 ## Installation